openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 #### `git commit`

 Now that we've prepared the staging area/index for our first commit, we can go ahead and do it.
-To this end we will use [`git commit`](http://git-scm.com/docs/git-commit).
+To this end, we will use [`git commit`](http://git-scm.com/docs/git-commit).
-We can supply a required commit message at the same time by using the `-m` flag, otherwise Git will open an editor where we can enter a message (and then save and exit to proceed).
+We can supply a required commit message at the same time by using the `-m` flag, otherwise, Git will open an editor where we can enter a message (and then save and exit to proceed).

 ```bash
 $ git commit -m "Add initial set of files."